Asbestos High-Risk Occupations

 - Drywall installers, where the main exposure to asbestos was in the taping compounds that were used to cover and smooth the taping that covered the seams between sheets

-- Electricians, where asbestos was commonly used as insulator in wiring and in high-voltage switchgear and motors; and electricians typically worked around joint compound and fireproofing
+- Electricians, where asbestos was commonly used as an insulator in wiring and in high-voltage switchgear and motors; and electricians typically worked around the joint compound and fireproofing

 - Firefighters, who are exposed to an array of construction materials and compounds while fighting fires in older buildings, as well as wearing asbestos suits to prevent injury